Robin Thicke: 2019–present: The Masked Singer and On Earth, and in Heaven

 In January 2019, Thicke began appearing as a panelist on the reality competition series The Masked Singer.

 After nearly eight years since their hit collaboration, "Blurred Lines", Thicke and producer Pharrell Williams reunited for the single "Take Me Higher", released on January 21, 2021.
 It was included on his eighth studio album, On Earth, and in Heaven, released on February 12, 2021, through his Lucky Music label in partnership with Empire Distribution.
 It marked his first album since 2014's Paula.
 Thicke explained the album's inspiration: "I feel like I'm finally the person I set out to be.
 I'm able to laugh at anything, which I've realized is the greatest superpower.
 I've fully embraced it, and nothing has been better for my soul.
 When I saw the phrase 'On Earth, and in Heaven', I realized that's what I'm singing about: the people who aren't here and the people who are here that made me who I am.
 This music is the sunshine coming out after the rain".

 Thicke collected his sixth No. 1 on Billboard's Adult R&B Airplay chart with "Look Easy" on the list dated for August 21, 2021.

 In early October 2021, fragments from model and actress Emily Ratajkowski's forthcoming book, My Body, were leaked online, where she claimed that Thicke groped her breasts without her consent in 2013 during the filming of the music video for the song "Blurred Lines".
 According to Time magazine and other sources, Ratajkowski was frustrated about the leaked chapter and said it was taken "out of the essay's context".
 She said, "It's been hard for me.
 I really like to have control over my image and I wrote this book of essays to share the whole story and all sides of it, and I feel like it turns into a clickbait frenzy and all of a sudden words like 'sexual assault' and 'allegations' are getting thrown around rather than people reading the actual essay...
 I'm just looking forward to when people will be able hear things in my own words."
 Thicke has not publicly responded.
+In 2025, Thicke performed at the "Smiles Under the Stars" charity gala for the Giving A Smile Foundation.